github-education-resources/GitHubGraduation-2021/_data/anubhavkmr8/anubhavkmr8.md

+---
-name: Anubhav Kumar
+name: ANUBHAV KUMAR
-institution: India Institute of Technology (BHU), Varanasi
-quote: There will always be someone who can't see your worth.
-Don't let it be you.
+institution: INDIAN INSTITUTE OF TECHNOLOGY (BHU), VARANASI
+quote: THERE WILL ALWAYS BE SOMEONE WHO CAN'T SEE YOUR WORTH, JUST DON'T LET IT BE YOU.
-github_user: anubhavkmr8
+github_user: ANUBHAVKMR8
+---